CodeSpace-Edu/codespace-learning-journal/0-intro/0-reflect-plan-do-the-codespace-learning-journal.md

-# 🚀 The Codespace Learning Journal 🚀
+# 🚀 The CodeSpace Learning Journal 🚀

-Welcome to the Codespace Learning Journal, your personal debugging tool designed to help you optimize your learning journey and boost your personal growth in the world of software development.
+Welcome to the CodeSpace Learning Journal, your personal debugging tool designed to help you optimize your learning journey and boost your personal growth in the world of software development.

 In the realm of programming, just as with sports, top performers aren't shaped by accident—it's a process of constant review, reflection, and refinement.
-In this spirit, the Codespace Learning Journal serves as your very own 'Game Tape Review' — Coding Edition!
+In this spirit, the CodeSpace Learning Journal serves as your very own 'Game Tape Review' — Coding Edition!

 Learning isn't a passive process; it's an active endeavor that thrives on engagement, consideration, and adaptation.
 This diary aims to aid in that process by encouraging reflection, promoting self-awareness, and providing a framework for documenting your learning journey.